cwtsteven/C-like-Compiler/README.md

     >> double(a);
   }
 }</code></pre>
+The syntax will be described more detailly in the sections below.

 ## Identifiers
 An identifier is the name of a variable or function.
 The name is restricted by the following rules: